googleapis/google-cloud-cpp/doc/contributor/howto-guide-forks-and-pull-requests.md

    **adding more [commits][about-commits]** to your branch and `git push` -ing those commits to your fork.

+## Merging the changes

+Eventually the reviewers accept your changes, and they are merged into the `main` branch.
+We use "squash commits", where all your commits become a single commit into the default branch.
+A project owner needs to merge your changes, if you are a project owner, the expectation is that you will perform the merge operation, and update the commit comments to something readable.

+## When the PR requires more work

+The previous steps described a happy case for a PR (hopefully for most PRs), where no build failures or conflicts are detected in the PR.
+The next two sections explain what to do when things are not so rosy.

 ### Resolving Conflicts and Rebasing

 From time to time your pull request may have conflicts with the destination